jpbberry/EZPZdb/README.md

 var db1 = db('./database1')
 var db2 = db('./database2')
 //Both db1 and db2 are set to a databae depending on that directory
-//All of the above and below methods/properties apply to both
+//All of the above and below methods/properties apply to all databases
+//INFINITE amount of databases can be made, just use the same function
 ```
   <h1>Basic Docs:</h1>